 Tamer Elkhouly ’19’s district manager internship at ALDI helped land him a coveted spot in Raytheon’s Contracts Leadership Development Program.
 Photo by Scott Cook.

 How did the ALDI internship prepare you for Raytheon?
 “With the contract development program at Raytheon, they were looking at people who knew how to manage contracts and talk to people.
 As a district manager at ALDI, I was talking with the store leadership and with customers on the floor.
 The team at ALDI essentially said they needed me to provide a groundbreaking solution for the business that I was going to be exposed to in two months.
 It was very top-level.
-If I hadn’t known about organizational behavior and project management, and didn’t have real applicable skills from the internship at ALDI, I wouldn’t have been a very strong candidate even with my military background.
-It was definitely a mixture of the military, the curriculum at Rollins, and the internship at ALDI that I got chosen for the Raytheon program.
-I needed all three.”
+If I hadn’t known about organizational behavior and project management, and didn’t have real applicable skills from the internship at ALDI, I wouldn’t have been a very strong candidate even with my military background.”

 What’s next for you?
 “Right now I’m focusing on contracts leadership with Raytheon and learning everything there is about this business.
 I want to become fluent in contracts, which is huge at Raytheon.
 And I’ve realized that a lot of my directors, a lot of leadership there, have MBAs or some type of graduate degree, so I plan to take advantage of Raytheon’s tuition assistance to pursue an MBA.
 I definitely want to stay with the company long-term, and new opportunities should open up as Raytheon and United Technologies are merging.”